fraawlen/cassette/docs/cgui-theming.md

 ### Notes

 - The `mode` property accepts `forward` and `deferred`
+- The `mode` property is the only option that requires an application restart
 - In forward mode, the window is first drawn to a pixmap, then presented to the display server to use on a window surface
 - In deferred mode, CGUI first waits for a signal from the display server, then starts drawing directly on the window surface without an intermediate pixmap
 - Because of unresolved issues mixing 32-bit depth pixmaps, Cairo, and XCB windows, forward mode uses standard 24-bit depth.
 If you run a compositor and need transparency, enable deferred mode.
 However, in deferred mode, if `sync_vblank` is disabled and you're not using a compositor, windows can flicker when being redrawn.
 General recommendation: